Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 - Parchment Paper: Prevents sticking and makes cleanup easier.

-- Cooling Rack: Allows the granola to cool evenly and develop a crisp texture.
+- Cooling Rack: Helps granola cool evenly and develop a crisp texture.

 - Airtight Storage Container: Keeps the granola fresh and crunchy after baking.